 DDPMs are often used to quantify and model uncertainty in various applications because of their inherent ability to learn the entire data distribution and therefore generate diverse, realistic samples that capture a range of possible outcomes.
 We evaluate how well the DDPM prior can accurately represent the reconstruction error through the SRE, which measures the reconstruction error relative to the variation in the reconstructions.
 A well-calibrated network should have $\mathrm{SRE}\leq1$.

-We show the standard deviation of 128 reconstructions and the SRE in the two leftmost columns of Figure~\ref{fig:all}.
+We show the standard deviation of 128 reconstructions and the SRE in the two leftmost columns of Figure~\ref{fig:ddrmreco}.
 We find that overall the DDRM is overconfident, with values of up to $\mathrm{SRE}=8$ where the DDRM image reconstruction has failed to recover low-flux components of the target image.
 This result is not surprising, as DDPMs are by default uncalibrated~\citep{pang2023on}, ie variations in model outputs are smaller than the residuals.
+The range of DDRM predictions does not accurately represent the reconstruction error, and therefore cannot be used as an image uncertainty.
 Section~\ref{sec:conclusion} presents a discussion of possible improvements and calibration methods.